ekdennisek/tradera-api-client/README.md

 # Tradera API client

-This package enables a user to use the official Tradera API from withing their JavaScript/TypeScript projects. **At the moment, only a subset of the *PublicService* has been implemented**.
+This package enables a user to use the official Tradera API from withing their JavaScript/TypeScript projects.
+**At the moment, only a subset of the *PublicService* and *SearchService* has been implemented**.

 ## Installation